He paronga ma te hunga toro mai me te hunga tautawhi – Information for visitors and support people

 Please do not be offended if we ask why you are visiting the hospital.
 Staff might question you if you are on site out of normal visiting hours, or in an area not usually used by members of the public.

 You will have to leave the hospital or facility if:

 Consider how you can help when your family member or friend goes home.
 Visiting them at home is often even more appreciated and useful than visiting while receiving care at the health facility.

 These visitors need permission to access West Coast DHB facilities.

-Media visiting West Coast DHB facilities can find information in the Media Guide page.
+Media visiting West Coast DHB facilities can find information on our Media Guide page.

 Page last updated: 25 September 2020